agencyanalytics/javascript/packages/eslint-config/README.md

-# AgencyAnalytics Stylelint Config
+# AgencyAnalytics Eslint Config
-This package provides a shared Stylelint config.
+This package provides a shared Eslint config.